-A selective review of the major evaluation techniques applied in the fields of urban planning and urban policy analysis; cost-benefit and cost-effectiveness analysis; PPBS; optimization, goal achievement, scenarios, and delphi procedures; metropolitan plan evaluation methods; simulation; sensitivity analysis; social experiments.
+A selective review of the major evaluation techniques in the fields of urban planning and urban policy analysis; cost-benefit and cost-effectiveness analysis; PPBS; optimization, goal achievement, scenarios, and delphi procedures; metropolitan plan evaluation methods; simulation; sensitivity analysis; social experiments.
 Examination of theoretical issues and of the context and problems that define and constrain urban planning and program evaluation.
-Review of evaluation studies of new towns, metropolitan plans, and public services delivery.
-Lectures, seminars, and student projects.
+Review of evaluation studies of various public works projects, development efforts, and services delivery.